xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 </pre>
 </div>

-You can more specific on the key format of these ACLs:
+You can be more specific on the key format of these ACLs:

 <div class="highlighter-rouge">
 <pre class="highlight">